balucio/vsphere_pylib/README.md

 ### vSphere Python Library

-Un semplice wrapper per la libreria "pyVmomi" e le API VMware vCloud, che consente la gestione degli snapshot dei Tag e delle Categorie.
+It is a simple wrapper for "pyVmomi" and VMware vCloud API, in order to manage VM snapshot and Tags and Categories.

-** Richiede l'installazione di "pyVmomi" (https://github.com/vmware/pyvmomi) e le API VMware vCloud (https://code.vmware.com/web/sdk/60/vcloudsuite-python)
+** Require: "pyVmomi" (https://github.com/vmware/pyvmomi) and VMware vCloud APIs (https://code.vmware.com/web/sdk/60/vcloudsuite-python)

-### Strumenti:
+### Tools:

-- **snapshost_manage.py**: script in python che esegue operazioni sugli snapshot delle macchine virtuali.
+- **snapshost_manage.py**: python script to manage VMs snapshots.
-- **vm_tags.py**: script che elenca i tag presenti sulle VM
+- **vm_tags.py**: python script to list all VMs Tags
-- **vm_findby_ip.py**: script per ricercare una VM a partire dal suo indirizzo IP (richiede VMWare Tools installati sulla VM)
+- **vm_findby_ip.py**: python script to search a VM by their IP address (require VMWare Tools installed on VM)
-- **vm_setClockSync.py**: script per abilitare o disabilitare la sincronizzazione dell'orologio della VM con il Vcenter (richiede VMWare Tools installati sulla VM)
+- **vm_setClockSync.py**: python script to enable o disable clock sync (require VMWare Tools installed on VM)
-- **vm_setTags.py**: script per impostare un TAG su una VM
+- **vm_setTags.py**: python script to set a VM Tag
-- **vmware_tags_to_ansible_vars.py**: questo script può essere usato per verificare che VM presentino TAG e CATEGORIE specifiche,  oppure per creare o aggiornare i file `hosts` e `hosts vars` di Ansibile a partire da un elenco di TAG e CATEGORIE specificati.
+- **vmware_tags_to_ansible_vars.py**: this script will update or check Ansible hosts files.
+In update mode some TAGS and CATEGORIES are updated in ansible hosts file.
+In check mode the script will check that TAGS and CATEGORY in hosts file are the same in VCenter..

-### Configurazione:
+### Config:
-- **configs/mailparams.py**: contiene la configurazione del server di posta per l'invio di email.
+- **configs/mailparams.py**: parameters for mail server (used by vmware_tags_to_ansible_vars.py).
-- **configs/vcenterparams.py**: contiene la configurazione del VCenter VMWare
+- **configs/vcenterparams.py**: VCenter VMWare params.